Access Map: supported tokens & credential formats¶

 printf '%s' 'sk-example...' > ./openai.token

-kingfisher access-map openai ./openai.token --json-out openai.access-map.json
+kingfisher access-map openai ./openai.token --format json > openai.access-map.json

 Notes (OpenAI)¶